+Safety

-- Safety - o Fatalities and Serious Injuries - Asset Management Pavement - o Percentage of pavements of the Interstate System in Good condition - o Percentage of pavements of the Interstate System in Poor condition - o Percentage of pavements of the non-Interstate NHS in Good condition - o Percentage of pavements of the non-Interstate NHS in Poor condition - Asset Management Bridge - o Percentage of NHS bridges classified as in Good condition - o Percentage of NHS bridges classified as in Poor condition - Asset Management Transit - Rolling stock Percent of revenue vehicles that have met or exceeded their useful life benchmark - o Equipment Percent of service vehicles that have met or exceeded their useful life benchmark - Facilities Percent of facilities rated below 3 on the condition scale (1=Poor to 5=Excellent) - o Infrastructure Percent of track segments with performance restrictions - National Highway System Performance - o Percentage of person-miles traveled on the Interstate that are reliable - Percentage of person-miles traveled on the non-Interstate NHS that are reliable - Freight Movement on the Interstate System - o Truck Travel Time Reliability (TTTR) Index - Congestion Mitigation and Air Quality - o Total emission reductions for applicable criteria pollutants - o Peak hour excessive delay - o Percent of non-single occupancy vehicle travel
+• Fatalities and Serious Injuries

+Asset Management - Pavement

+- Percentage of pavements of the Interstate System in Good condition - Percentage of pavements of the Interstate System in Poor condition - Percentage of pavements of the non-Interstate NHS in Good condition - Percentage of pavements of the non-Interstate NHS in Poor condition

+Asset Management - Bridge

+- Percentage of NHS bridges classified as in Good condition - Percentage of NHS bridges classified as in Poor condition

+Asset Management - Transit

+- Rolling stock Percent of revenue vehicles that have met or exceeded their useful life benchmark - Equipment Percent of service vehicles that have met or exceeded their useful life benchmark - Facilities Percent of facilities rated below 3 on the condition scale (1=Poor to 5=Excellent) - Infrastructure Percent of track segments with performance restrictions

+National Highway System Performance

+- Percentage of person-miles traveled on the Interstate that are reliable - Percentage of person-miles traveled on the non-Interstate NHS that are reliable

+Freight Movement on the Interstate System

+Truck Travel Time Reliability (TTTR) Index

+Congestion Mitigation and Air Quality

+- Total emission reductions for applicable criteria pollutants

+- Peak hour excessive delay

+- Percent of non-single

+occupancy vehicle travel

+transit agencies are expected to monitor and report on progress towards the performance targets for two and four year cycles depending on the performance metric.

 The Portland metropolitan region developed its MAP-21 performance targets in 2018 and the targets were adopted as part of the Regional Transportation Plan.
 Through subsequent coordination processes organized by ODOT in 2022, new targets were established for 2024.
 As part of the target development, the region collected data, established baselines for each measure, and coordinated with partners the Oregon Department of Transportation and the region's transit agencies - TriMet and SMART - to ensure targets were consistent and moving in the same direction.
-Monitoring of performance began for the suite of MAP-21 performance measures in 2019.19
+Monitoring of performance began for the suite of MAP-21 performance measures in 2019.14